 Intrepid Sea, Air & Space Museum

 What it is: An actual aircraft carrier that served in World War II and the Vietnam War, and has now permanently docked in New York City as one of the world’s most distinctive museums.

 Fun fact: The Intrepid also served as a recovery vessel for Gemini and Mercury NASA missions.

-For kids: There’s a kids’ section called the Exploreum, which features interactive exhibits where kids can climb into a helicopter, steer an airplane and enjoy more hands-on sea, air and space fun.
+For kids: There’s a kids’ section called the Exploreum, which features interactive exhibits, steer an airplane and enjoy more hands-on sea, air and space fun.